cterveen/uini/README.md

   Sets the value of KEY under HEADING to VALUE.
 If INDEX is used that possition in the array will be changed.
 If the key is not found it is added at the end of the heading.
-If a KEY with INDEX is not found assumes it's an unindexed array, use KEY[INDEX] to add an indexed array element
+If a KEY with INDEX is not found assumes it's an unindexed array, use KEY[INDEX] to add an indexed array element.

 setPosition(HEADING, KEY, ?INDEX?, TO)
   Moves the order of the keys, sets key to the position defined by TO.
-TO can be first, last, +#, -#, #, after KEY2 or before KEY2;
+TO can be first, last, +#, -#, #, after KEY2 or before KEY2.
+Returns the new position or undef if the key is not found.

 getValue(HEADING, KEY, ?INDEX?)
   Returns the value of KEY under HEADING.
-Both KEY and HEADING are case sensitive
+Both KEY and HEADING are case sensitive.
+Returns undef if key is not found.

 getArrayLength(HEADING, KEY)
   Returns the length of an array, can both be indexed and non-indexed arrays